Bachelor of Science in Nutrition and Dietetics: Concentration in Dietetics and Nutrition Science

 The Nutrition & Dietetics majors should consult the designated DPD director/advisor for planning and evaluation of courses transferred from other institutions and prepare a Graduation Plan outlining course sequence.
-Some major classes will require that this plan be presented on the first day of classes.
 A prescribed sequence of courses must be adhered to as some classes are offered only in the fall or spring semesters, and senior-level courses are restricted to graduating seniors.
-See the department office (Burk Hall 329) for information to include in the advising folder.
 Students should consult the course description in the current Bulletin for prerequisites and corequisites.

-Nutrition and Dietetics (B.S.): Concentration in Dietetics and Nutrition Science (71-72 units)
+Nutrition and Dietetics (B.S.): Concentration in Dietetics and Nutrition Science – 71 units minimum

 General Education Requirements Met in the Major